jefftranter/6800/eta-3400/README.md

 Trainers.
 It was based on the listing in the Heathkit manual, adapted for the "crasm" 6800 assembler.
 It does not include the code for the Pittman Tiny BASIC ROM.

+The crasm assembler (version 1.8) is generating some bad code, so the output is not currently correct or the same as the Heathkit ROM.